glennsvel90/supermarket_checkout_TDD/README.md

 ### Running the program

-In the terminal, change to directory where the checkout.py file is located in, then type to run the script:
+In the terminal, change to the directory where the checkout.py file is located in, then type to run the script:

 ```
 python checkout.py